thq4n/component_creator/doc/API.md

 #### statefulWidget(String className, String snakeFileName)

-Generates the template for a StatefulWidget component.
+Generates the template for a StatefulWidget component with automatic variant parameter.

 **Parameters:**
 - `className` - The PascalCase class name (e.g., "DSButton")